 - Coloring books: Can be defined as a hybrid between a theoretical and a workbook.
 They still contain explanations, but come with black and white illustrations of each body structure, which you will then have to color in a specific hue.
 These books aim to help you visualize the concepts and create associations between theory and actual body parts.

 - Workbooks: These books are designed to help you test your knowledge.
 They contain exercises and tests you can repeat for as long as necessary until you become a master in the field.
 Workbooks can also replace color books and sometimes even theoretical books if you find it easier to learn by trial and error.

 How to Choose an Anatomy Book

 When it comes to choosing the best anatomy book for nurses, you can’t just pick the first and hope for the best.
+Anatomy books also make a great gift for nursing students.
 Here are a few things to keep in mind.